Remote PC Access

 - Connect the keyboard and mouse directly to the machine.
 Connecting to the monitor or other components that can be turned off or disconnected, can make these peripherals unavailable.
 If you must connect the input devices to components such as monitors, do not turn those components off.

-For laptop and Surface Pro devices: Ensure the laptop is connected to a power source instead of running on the battery.
+For laptop and Surface Pro devices: Ensure that the laptop is connected to a power source instead of running on the battery.
 Configure the laptop power options to match the options of a desktop machine.
 For example:

 - Disable the hibernate feature.